godxkey/GibsS.github.io/README.md

 ### [Unity Behaviour Tree](https://github.com/GibsS/unity-behaviour-tree)

-There is probably a plethora of behaviour tree libraries for Unity but most of them focused on making it "designer" friendly and UI driven.
-I wanted to make one that was extremely easy to integrate in code so as to use the full flexibility of code.
+There is probably a plethora of behaviour tree libraries for Unity but most of them focus on making it "designer" friendly and UI driven.
+I wanted to make a library that gave programmers a simple framework to create complex AI behaviours through behaviour trees.
 So I made this library.
 One of it's main feature is the use of C# IEnumerables to allow developers to write dynamic behaviour tree nodes and have a lot of control without having to create over complicated trees with hundreds of nodes.

 ### [Gridlike](https://www.npmjs.com/package/grid-like)